Traveling in Japan can be quite expensive. As a result, you will want a well-planned itinerary to make sure you don’t

 Hiroshima is a historic city located 330 kilometers west of Osaka.
 The only way you can make a day trip to Hiroshima from Osaka is by taking the shinkansen (bullet train), taking only 1.5 hours.
 If you have the JR Rail Pass, the shinkansen is free.

 But if you don’t have the pass, it costs 9,710 yen one way (it is quite pricey!).
 If you want to learn about the atomic bomb and its history and consequences, a visit to the Hiroshima Peace Memorial Museum and the Atomic Bomb Dome is a must.

 No matter how many days you have decided to spend in Osaka, it is important to stay in the right neighborhood in Osaka to maximize your time there.

-The two best neighborhoods to stay in (unless you are staying long term near Universal Studios Osaka) is Umeda in Kita District and Namba in Minami District.
+The two best neighborhoods to stay in (unless you are staying long-term near Universal Studios Osaka) are

 Umeda is the home to the Umeda Sky Building and the HEP Five Ferris Wheel.
-A family-friendly neighborhood with access to many of the city’s public transportations, your stay in Osaka just got a lot more convenient.
+A family-friendly neighborhood with access to many of the city’s public transportation, your stay in Osaka just got a lot more convenient.